NiliStein/PlayerExercise/README.md

 C. TESTS

 To run the tests:
+	1. Run the guide as instructed.
-	1. Copy the content of jquery.min.js to a new snippet, and then copy the content of tests.js below.
+	2. Copy the content of tests.js to a new snippet.
-	2. Run the snippet.
+	3. Run the snippent after every step load.

+NOTE:
+	The tests are basic and assume that localStorage data is correct.
+	The tests do not trigger user actions.

 ***